Inflatonless Inflation: Inflation from Dynamical Compactification

 To have a simultaneous solution to both inflation and dynamical compactification, we expect a cosmological solution with the extra dimensions contract exponentially while the ordinary space expands exponentially, namely \bea a(t) = a_0\, e^{H\,(t-t_0)} ~~;~~ b(t) = b_0\, e^{-h\,(t-t_0)}\,. \eea By Einstein's field equation, the various components derived from \eqref{RAB} represent the matter source that leads to the geometry realized by the metric (\ref{metric}).
 Thus, we proceed to solve the equations of motion (\ref{R00}), (\ref{Rij}) and (\ref{Rmn}) by using the geometry of the metric (\ref{metric}).
 This requires matching \eqref{R00} with \eqref{R0}, \eqref{Rij} with \eqref{Ri}, \eqref{Rmn} with \eqref{Rm}, while having the solution \eqref{solution} admitted at the same time.
 A consistent solution requires the metric of the target space manifold to satisfy: \bea h_{00} &=& - \frac{M^{2+N}}{2\,N^2\, g\,\alpha^2}\,(3\,H^2+N\,h^2)\,,\\ h_{ij} &=& \frac{M^{2+N}}{2\,N^2\, g\,\alpha^2} \,(3\,H-N\,h)\,H \,a^2_0\, e^{2\,H\,(t-t_0)} \,g_{ij}\,\,, \\ h_{mn} &=& \frac{M^{2+N}}{2\,(1/\la^2+N^2\, g)\,\alpha^2} \,\left[\,-(3\,H-N\,h)\,h\, b^2_0\, e^{-2\,h\,(t-t_0)}+2\,K\,\right] g_{mn}\,. \eea The above expressions for $h_{AB}(z)$ verify what we have stated earlier, namely blocks of $h_{AB}(z)$ are proportional to blocks of $G_{AB}$.

 In fact, a simple inspection of the above equations reveals that we can actually further simplify our solution in a physically motivated way.
 The strategy goes as follows.
 Since the extra dimensions are contracting exponentially while the three ordinary dimensions are expanding exponentially, the total spatial volume $V$ of the $3+N$ dimensional space will be given by \bea V \propto e^{\,(3\,H-N\,h)\,t}\,. \eea Imposing $3\,H-N\,h=0$ keeps the total spatial volume $V$ of the $3+N$ dimensional space constant.
-This implies that the exponential contraction of the extra dimensions is exactly compensated by the exponential expansion of the ordinary space.
-In a sense, inflation appears to be driven by dynamical compactification, and vice versa.
-As a bonus, the condition $3\,H-N\,h=0$ gets rid of all the time dependence in $h_{ij}$ and $h_{mn}$.
+This means that the exponential contraction of the extra dimensions is exactly compensated by the exponential expansion of the ordinary space.
+As a consequence, inflation appears to be driven by dynamical compactification, and vice versa.
+Also, the condition $3\,H-N\,h=0$ gets rid of all the time dependence in $h_{ij}$ and $h_{mn}$.
+The volume-preserving condition may, in some sense, be attributed to a generalized type of energy conservation.
+The argument goes as follows.
+We can parameterize the stress tensor as $T^A_{~B}= \textrm{diag}(\,\rho, \,-p, \,-p, \,-p, \,-p, ..., \,-p\, )$ where $\rho$ is the energy density and $p$ is the pressure.
+The covariant conservation of the stress tensor leads to $d(\rho\, a^3\, b^N\,)= - p\;d(a^3 \,b^N)$.
+Once we take the rate of change of energy within a comoving volume to be zero, we have $d (\rho\, a^3\, b^N)/dt =0$.
+This requires $d(a^3 \,b^N )/dt=0$ and hence $3\,H-N\,h=0$.

 By imposing the volume-preserving condition ($3\,H-N\,h=0$), the form of the target space manifold metric required to realize the solution \eqref{solution} is greatly simplified, namely \bea h_{00} &=& - \frac{M^{2+N}\,(N+3)}{6\,N\, g\,\alpha^2}\;h^2\,,\\ h_{ij} &=& 0 \,,\\ h_{mn} &=& \frac{M^{2+N}\, K}{(1/\la^2+N^2\, g)\,\alpha^2} \;g_{mn}\,. \eea Apart from simplicity, the time independence of $h_{AB}$ also ensures that the target space is static, despite the exponential expansion and contraction of the ordinary and extra spaces respectively.